The College mace and medallion were formally inaugurated at Commencement in May 2011.

 The mace dates to medieval England, when officials or monarchs traveled from one castle to another and were accompanied by an armed force.
 In the lead were inexperienced troops.
 In academic processionals, this group is represented by students.
 The nobleman, represented in the academic process by the College president, marched near the center and was protected by his most trusted bodyguard, who carried an exceptionally formidable weapon, or mace.

-The presidential medallion was designed and crafted by Peter Johns and is silver in color with the College's seal in red.
+The presidential medallion is silver in color with the College's seal.
 It is adorned around the wearer's neck by a heavy chain.
 The College President wears the medallion during Commencement.

 Like the mace, the medallion has a connection to medieval regalia in the chain; the display of the heavy “chain of office” represents the weight of responsibility for the wearer.
 The chain implies strength in unity as well as strong communication.
 The medallion's color of silver represents responsibility, accomplishment and wisdom.